vk-cs/docs-public/docs/en/networks/vnet/service-management/vpn/vpn.md

+You can manage VPN tunnels: view, add or remove them from the project, as well as edit and restart tunnels.

 VPN service is available in the Neutron and Sprut [SDN](../../concepts/architecture#sdns_used).
-Management of VPN tunnels in Sprut SDN is available only through the personal account interface.

-You can manage VPN tunnels: view, add or remove them from the project, as well as edit and restart tunnels.
+Service management tools depend on SDN used:

+- Sprut SDN: personal account interface, API, Terraform.
+- Neutron SDN: personal account interface, API, [Terraform](/en/tools-for-using-services/terraform/how-to-guides/vnet/vpn), [OpenStack CLI](/en/tools-for-using-services/cli/openstack-cli).

 ## Viewing a list of VPN tunnels and information about them